codership/documentation/galeracluster/source/faq.rst

 - :term:`Rolling Schema Upgrade`: Schema upgrades run locally, blocking only the node on which they are run.
 The changes do not replicate to the rest of the cluster.

-.. note:: For more information, see :doc:`schemaupgrades`.
+.. note:: For more information, see :doc:`./documentation/schema-upgrades`.

 .. rubric:: Is GCache a Binlog?